This post contains affiliate links. Please see our disclosure policy.

 Can I use another kind of fruit?

 Sure – try fresh berries like blueberries, raspberries, or blackberries in place of the strawberries if desired.
 Or, even try a mix!
-If you want to try apples, I’d recommend sautéing them first with a pinch of sugar and spice (directions for this are in my apple crumb cake recipe) since apples are so much more firm – they wouldn’t soften very much during the short cook time.
+If you want to try apples, I’d recommend sautéing them first with a pinch of sugar and spice (directions for this are in my apple crumb cake) since apples are so much more firm – they wouldn’t soften very much during the short cook time.

 Special Tools: